 Sussex Nightstop supports adults with low support needs and is most impactful at the prevention and early intervention phase where people are at risk of homelessness.
 In these instances, people may not recognise their circumstances e.g. sofa surfing, as ‘homelessness’.

-The adult model operates in the same way as the Young Peoples service for 16-25 year olds, currently celebrating its ten-year anniversary.
-Nightstop aims to keep adults safe, warm, fed and supported on a nightly basis to enabling them to access wrap around support from our partners and work towards the goal of a long term, stable housing solution.
+The adult model operates in the same way as the Young Peoples service for 16-25 year olds aiming to keep adults safe, warm, fed and supported on a nightly basis; enabling them to access wrap-around support from a range of agencies whilst working towards the goal of a long term, stable housing solution.

 If you are interested in being a volunteer host for adults please contact our Support Worker Emily on 07788 318 905 or email [email protected]